rdegges/okta.github.io/hugo/content/docs/api/resources/system_log.md

 ---
 layout: docs_page
-title: System Log (Beta)
+title: System Log
 ---

 # System Log API

-{% api_lifecycle beta %}
+{{< api_lifecycle ea >}}

 The Okta System Log records system events related to your organization in order to provide an audit trail that can be used to understand platform activity and to diagnose problems.

-The Okta System Log API provides near real-time read-only access to your organization's system log and is the programmatic counterpart of the [System Log UI](https://support.okta.com/help/Documentation/Knowledge_Article/About-the-System-Log-651903282).
+The Okta System Log API provides near real-time read-only access to your organization's system log and is the programmatic counterpart of the [System Log UI](https://help.okta.com/en/prod/Content/Topics/Reports/Reports_SysLog.htm).

 Often the terms "event" and "log event" are used interchangeably.
 In the context of this API, an "event" is an occurrence of interest within the system and "log" or "log event" is the recorded fact.

-Notes:
+Notes on the System Log API:

-* The System Log API contains much more [structured data](#logevent-object) than the [Events API](/docs/api/resources/events#event-model).
+* It contains much more [structured data](#logevent-object) than the [Events API](/docs/api/resources/events#event-model).
-* The System Log API supports additional [SCIM filters](#request-parameters) and the `q` query parameter, because of the presence of more structured data than the [Events API](/docs/api/resources/events#request-parameters).
+* It supports additional [SCIM filters](#request-parameters) and the `q` query parameter, because of the presence of more structured data than the [Events API](/docs/api/resources/events#request-parameters).
+* Its primary supported use cases are:
+  * Event data export into a security information and event management system (SIEM).
+  * System monitoring.
+  * Development debugging.
+  * Event introspection and audit.
+* It is not intended to be used as a Database as a Service (DBaaS), or otherwise directly serve data to downstream consumers without an intermediate data store.

 ## Getting Started

 The System Log API has one endpoint:

-{% api_operation get /api/v1/logs %}
+{{< api_operation get "/api/v1/logs" >}}

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/9cfb0dd661a5432a77c6){:target="_blank"}